 Together these words describe a space within consciousness where we can take a peek at how we mentally relate to reality – our context.
 Essentially we use an autocentric frame of mind to contest reality and attempt to manipulate it to our liking, and an ontocentric attitude is necessary to understand the actuality of it all.
 Making this distinction helps us perceive the context error; helps us avoid the pitfalls of trying to inhabit a context that only exists in our mind, and benefit from understanding, appreciating, and embracing the real thing – then initiate a serene and beautiful existence through more congruous choices and actions.

 All the posts and letters on this site are an attempt to reveal the ontocentric mind space.
-Declaration of War on Reality is a brief tongue-in-cheek summary of the issue, and Professions of an Ontophile lays out several implications of an ontocentric view of reality.
+Declaration of War on Reality is a brief tongue-in-cheek summary of the issue, The Meta-reality Problem frames the basic challenge, and Professions of an Ontophile explores several implications of ontocentric reasoning.
 We're accustomed to our autocentric view, particularly when reading or considering new ideas, so this material may seem too abstract or challenging at first – but give it a chance.
 Intellectual understanding isn't necessary for ontocentric awareness, which is also natural to human consciousness and not uncommon.
 We typically experience it in moments of grandeur, startling intuition, the peak of meditation or prayer, during intense athletic focus, uninhibited grief, or amid crisis – any circumstances that persuade (or force) our autocentric mind to loosen its grip on consciousness and let reality flood in.
 Ontocentric participation in reality is always an option, and we'd do better to volunteer for it than await its necessity.